Hiroshi1978/lbhandler/README.md

 We aim to offer libraries that makes it easier to handle resources of some web services including AWS Elastic Load Balancing (ELB), Cloudn Load Balancing Advanced (LBA), and construct your application.

-The sample code below uses an implementation that communicates with ELB API or the corresponding one of LBA.
+The sample code below uses an implementation that communicates with ELB by its API's or with LBA by its corresponding ones.

 ### How to create new load balancer ?